You are currently viewing Canadian permanent resident and Canadian Citizen: What’s the Difference

 PRs must live in Canada for:

-• You are accompanying a Canadian citizen spouse, common-law partner, or parent
+• Accompanying a Canadian citizen spouse or parent

 Becoming a Canadian Citizen

-Permanent residents can apply for Canadian citizenship once they meet all requirements, which usually include:
+Permanent residents can apply for Canadian citizenship once they meet eligibility criteria, usually including:

-• Physical presence in Canada for 3 out of 5 years
+• Physical presence in Canada for 3 out of the last 5 years

 • Passing a citizenship test

-Once approved, a permanent resident becomes a naturalized Canadian citizen.
+Once approved, a permanent resident officially becomes a Canadian citizen.

 Naturalized citizens have the same rights as those born in Canada.